Book entitled “Abstract Reproductive as Productive Art”

 By Mirna Rudan Lisak, PhD

-PhD from the Zagreb Arts Academy, Bachelor of Engineering in Architecture, Advisor at the Zagreb City Office for Culture, Fellow of the French Government, author of a book and numerous essays, gave a series of lectures on culture and arts, Honorary Member & Editor in Chief of the Croatian Society “Alexander Scriabin”
+PhD from the Zagreb Academy of Fine Arts, Advisor at the Zagreb City Office for Culture, Fellow of the French Government, author of three books and numerous essays on culture and arts (published in Forum, The Wreath, Words, The Evening Paper, and Telegram), some of which have been translated and published abroad.
+Member of the Editorial Board of ”Words,” and Honorary Member and Chief Editor of the Croatian Society “Alexander Scriabin.”

 Synthesis of Scriabin, Jawlensky and Pogorelich in a virtual installation

 In my doctoral research, which I conducted at the Zagreb Arts Academy from October 2010 to June 2013, the analysis of artistic achievements of the composer Alexander Scriabin, painter Alexej Jawlensky and pianist Ivo Pogorelich was an introduction to my practical work.
-I was aiming to synthesize knowledge gained from five branches of art (painting , music, literature, architecture and dance), but also from art theory and philosophy, as well as from science.
-The transfer of knowledge led me to a better understanding of art and numerous artistic practices and helped me build the concept of my own artwork as the final dialectical synthesis and the completion of my research.
-Thus, in the abstract virtual space a multidisciplinary light installation was created—it was designed for Pogorelich’s performance of Scriabin’s piano pieces, with a simultaneous projection of Jawlensky’s painting series entitled Abstract Heads.
+I was aiming to synthesize knowledge gained from five branches of art (painting, music, literature, architecture and dance), but also from art theory and philosophy, as well as from science.
+The transfer of knowledge led me to a better understanding of art and numerous artistic practices, and helped me build the concept of my own artwork as the final dialectical synthesis and the completion of my research.
+Thus, in the abstract virtual space, a multidisciplinary light installation was created—it was designed for Pogorelich’s performance of Scriabin’s piano pieces, with a simultaneous projection of Jawlensky’s painting series entitled Abstract Heads.

 Multidisciplinary virtual light installation designed during my doctoral studies at the Zagreb Arts Academy